-Stage 2.
-If the pot has any lime scale marks from previous use, the key to removing this is to soak the pot in a lime scale remover.
-We place them in a bucket with the solution for an hour or so.
-For any really stubborn marks, you may need to either spot clean or soak in white vinegar for a while.
+Stage 2: Soak the pot in a solution of limescale remover to remove any lime scale marks from previous use.
+We soak them in a bucket with the solution for an hour or so but for any really stubborn marks, you may need to either spot clean the pot or soak it in white vinegar for a while.

 Wire pot mesh into pots